-CSL council members to demonstrate flair for comedy
+CSL council members to demonstrate flair for

 Joel Goldenberg, The Suburban